 Search engines look at what backlinks you have and use it to ascertain the quality and popularity of your website.
 If your website has plenty of quality backlinks, for example, a search engine will deem it to be popular and relevant.

 We must stress the importance of the quality of backlinks, however – a backlink just for backlink’s sake is never a good idea.
 Your backlinks should come from reputable sources that are also relevant to the photography industry or complementary industries.
-Consider trying to create backlinks from photography blogs, camera equipment stores, and other associated websites from your industry.
-Furthermore, you could consider hiring a freelance web designer to specifically work on crafting quality backlinks for you if you don’t feel confident doing it yourself.
+Consider trying to attract backlinks from photography blogs, camera equipment stores, and other associated websites from your industry.

 Step 6 – Maintain your Social Media Accounts